Subject to Change Without Notice

 Withdrawal/Tuition Refund Policy

 Tuition and fees are refundable only by processing a cancellation of enrollment or change of program application through the Office of Academic Records and Registrar and are entirely at the option of the university.
 Informing your academic department or your instructor does not constitute withdrawal from the course.
 All withdrawals must be processed by Web Registration or through the Registration Department.

 You will be held financially liable for all classes that appear on the OASIS Registered Course List, Web Registration Current Course List or the Registration Confirmation form.
 It is your responsibility to officially withdraw from any class that you are not attending, including but not limited to: (a) classes which have been discontinued at the university’s option; (b) situations in which you never attended even the first class meeting.
 All withdrawals must be requested and processed by the end of the third week of classes to be eligible for refund (see Important Dates and Information).
-You will receive 100 percent refund of tuition and fees for all courses dropped by the end of the third week of classes, or the third-week equivalent for special sessions (see the academic department offering the course for specific date information).
-There is no refund for classes withdrawn from after the third-week equivalent.
+There is no refund for classes withdrawn from after this date.
 Refunds for additional charges, including but not limited to, housing and meal plans will be determined by the office assessing the charge.